Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Origin of the partnership

-Geography and Society
+Geography and society

-San Marcos is a medium-sized Nicaraguan city with 32,000 inhabitants, 13,000 of whom live in the city centre and 19,000 in the rural zone.
-With a territorial extension of 108 km² (Jena: 114.2 km²), the population density is 279 inhabitants/km² (Jena: 874/km²).
+San Marcos is a medium-sized Nicaraguan city with 32,000 inhabitants, 13,000 of whom live in the city center and 19,000 in the rural zone.
+With a territorial area of 108 km² (Jena: 114.2 km²), the population density is 279 inhabitants/km² (Jena: 874/km²).

-The city lies at an altitude of 550 m above sea level and has a temperate subtropical climate with average annual temperatures between 24 and 30º C.
+The city lies at an altitude of 550 m above sea level and has a temperate subtropical climate with average annual temperatures between 24 and 30ºC.

-Education and Culture
+Education and culture

 Day care and child feeding facilities are also available in the rural area.